jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

   (b) the person has additional attributed CFC income calculated by multiplying the taxable distribution by the person's income interest in the FIF; and
   (c) the person is liable for income tax on the additional attributed CFC income at the rate in schedule 1 (Basic rates of income tax and specified superannuation contribution withholding tax) that applies to amounts under section HH 3(4) (Income of beneficiaries).
 Calculation of additional FIF income or loss
-(6) If the FIF itself has an income interest (calculated under subsection (4)) in a foreign company for the accounting period, the person has additional FIF income or loss calculated using the formula— interest x FIF's FIF income or loss.
+(6) If the FIF itself has an income interest (calculated under subsection (4)) in a foreign company for the accounting period, the person has additional FIF income or loss calculated using the formula—interest x FIF's FIF income or loss.
 Definition of items in formula
 (7) In the formula,—
   (a) interest is the person's income interest in the FIF for the period: